BooleanCube/Wordle-AI/README.md

 ### Artificial Intelligence Algorithms:

 - **Filtering**: <br>
 Based on the given feedback the algorithm will filter all possible words until the feedback says the word is correct!
-Here is the [English Dictionary Used](https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt) with this algorithm.
+After filtering it sorts the list of possible words by letter frequency for each position. `SLATE` being the word with the highest score from the letter position frequencies.
+There is also a check for similar words that could result in loops such as `found, pound, round, hound, sound, bound` and uses an alternate word containing the most odd letters from the list of similar words and guess that word instead to break the loop and get more hints.
+The dictionary for this algorithm is the smallwords.txt file in the `src/` folder which only consits of the 2000 words wordle uses.

 *written by BooleanCube :]*